The LSA Opportunity Hub hosts in-person and virtual events and workshops throughout the year to support students.

 Check back in the Fall for 2020-2021 Industry Insiders.

-Alumni Connections bring alumni and students together for conversation that’s authentic and personal.
+Alum Connections brings alums and students together for conversation that’s authentic and personal.

 What sets these sessions apart is their size and format: a small group in an informal setting (dress code is come as you are).
 No resume exchanges or fussy suits—these sessions invite students to explore and understand, rather than compete.

 Browse opportunities or RSVP to join the conversation in the LSA Opportunity Network.
-(And keep an eye on your inboxes, where Alumni Connections are often announced!)
+(And keep an eye on your inboxes, where Alum Connections are often announced!)

 Develop important elements of your professional identity in the Hub’s small-group coaching workshops.
 These sessions cover a wide range of topics, including how to create and manage a LinkedIn profile that advances your goals, crafting a compelling cover letter, and tips for navigating your internship search.